Phitsanulok: Airport

 Close to the city center (Aranyik), Phitsanulok Airport receives up to six flights a day from Bangkok (flight time approximately 60 minutes), which are operated by three airlines: Nok Air, Thai Air Asia and Thai Lion Air.

 Roads

-Road 126, a multi-lane by-pass enables through-traffic to avoid the city of Phitsanulok, and connects to highway 11 to Uttaradit and Lampang in the north, and to highway 12 to Phetchabun in the east, and to highway 11 to Sing Buri in the south, and to highway 117 to Nakhon Sawan in the south, and to highway 12 to Sukhothai, Tak and Mae Sot in the west.
+Road 126, a multi-lane by-pass, lets through-traffic avoid the city.
+It connects to highway 11, which runs north to Uttaradit and Lampang and south to Sing Buri.
+It also meets highway 12, east to Phetchabun and west to Sukhothai, Tak and Mae Sot, and highway 117 south to Nakhon Sawan.